Instructions for BISEPTOL

 - established damage to the liver parenchyma;

-- pronounced renal dysfunction in the absence of the ability to control the drug concentration in the blood plasma;
+- pronounced renal dysfunction in the absence of the ability to control the medicines concentration in the blood plasma

 - severe blood diseases (aplastic anemia, B12-deficient anemia, agranulocytosis, leukopenia, megaloblastic anemia, anemia associated with folic acid deficiency);

 - deficiency of glucose-6-phosphate dehydrogenase (risk of hemolysis);